EffectOrientedProgramming/book/Chapters/10_Mutability.md

 - Multiple writes cannot happen concurrently, which would result in lost updates

 #### Unreliable Counting
+Possible scenarios:
+- vote counting
+- deli counter tickets.
+– escaping a disaster area with limited exit slots

+Need to show:
+ – how conflicts can lead to missed or unwanted behavior
+ - specific bad scenarios enabled by clever clock usage

 ```scala mdoc
 import zio.{Ref, ZIO}